ameyer95/antidote-1/aec/README.txt

 We have scripts that automate a process where we explore our ability to prove poisoning robustness for increasing amounts of possible poisoning (this N).
-(See the description from the paper, Section 6.1, "Experimental Setup".)
+(The full description is in the paper, Section 6.1, "Experimental Setup".)
 We exemplify their usage, continuing with the depth-2 tree on the iris dataset.

 There is a directory hierarchy in ./bench for batch experimentation.
 Run